Case study 06.qxd

 tion and the appropriate nursing actions when giving Lynn this prescription

+to fill.
 Doxycycline is a tetracycline and the dose can be taken with meals

 and with a full glass of water to help prevent esophageal ulcerations.
 The